 The Office of Career Development is located in the Career Center on the 6th Floor of the Wesley J. Howe Center and offers the following services:

 - Career Counseling and Career Exploration

 At any point during enrollment at Stevens, students can meet with a member of the Career Development staff for one-on-one career counseling.
 Career Exploration Workshops are offered specifically for first- and second-year students, where they can learn about career options in business, engineering, and science and receive an introduction to the job search process.
-In addition, interactive workshops on best interviewing practices, facilitated by experienced corporate recruiters, are offered in the fall and spring semesters.
-Professionals from business, industry, and government also participate in seminars to provide students with an inside look at the current direction of specific careers.
+In addition, interactive workshops on best interviewing practices, facilitated by career center staff and experienced corporate recruiters, are offered in the fall and spring semesters.
+Professionals from business, industry, and government also participate in on-campus workshops to provide students with an inside look at the current direction of specific careers.